Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Finite--Time Optimal Control

-This contradicts its formulation of constrained and unconstrained optimization for the initial ($t=0^+$) and final ($t=\tau^-$) points, respectively.
-Hence, mathematically, this is interpreted as a boundary term artefact because of the inability of assigning a thermodynamic cost to kinks within their framework.
-In contrast, within MinAP formalism, a thermodynamic cost is inherently assigned for \textit{kinks}, and hence unconstrained optimization is implemented for both initial ($t=0^+$) and final ($t=\tau^-$) points, signified by a double optimization problem in \cref{eq:finite_time_optimal-control}.
-This implies our optimization framework uses minimum assumptions, equivalently assuming the least information about optimal protocols.
-This allows us to implement an unconstrained optimization problem in \cref{eq:finite_time_optimal-control} that searches/accesses a wider control parameter space for the optimal protocol.
+This contradicts the formulation of constrained and unconstrained optimization for the initial ($t = 0^+$) and final ($t = \tau^-$) points, respectively.
+Hence, mathematically, this is interpreted as a boundary condition artefact arising from the inability to assign a thermodynamic cost to \textit{kinks} within their framework.
+In contrast, within the MinAP formalism, a thermodynamic cost is inherently assigned to \textit{kinks}, and unconstrained optimization is implemented for both the initial ($t = 0^+$) and final ($t = \tau^-$) points, as signified by the double optimization problem in \cref{eq:finite_time_optimal-control}.
+Therefore, our optimization framework uses minimal assumptions, equivalently assuming the least information about the optimal protocols.
+This allows us to implement an unconstrained optimization problem in \cref{eq:finite_time_optimal-control} that searches a wider control parameter space for the optimal protocol.